-Spearheaded by Michelin-starred chef Juan Jose Cuevas is 1919 Restaurant, offering contemporary fine dining with locally sourced produce, while award-winning Augusto’s Cuisine is popular among the city’s elite and Santaella serves up modern Puerto Rican fare in industrial-chic surrounds.
+Spearheaded by Michelin-starred chef Juan Jose Cuevas, 1919 Restaurant offers contemporary fine dining with locally sourced produce while award-winning Augusto’s Cuisine is popular among the city’s elite and Santaella serves up modern Puerto Rican fare in industrial-chic surrounds.

 2. ST MARTIN

-An island of two personalities, this gem of the Leeward Islands has a diverse array of dishes to sample from classical European cuisine to West Indian curries and, with more than 400 restaurants across its 37 square meters, the hard part will be deciding where to book a table.
+An island of two personalities, this Leeward Islands gem has a diverse array of dishes to sample from classical European cuisine to West Indian curries and, with more than 400 restaurants across its 37 square meters, the hard part will be deciding where to book a table.

 Grand Case, located in the French part of Saint Martin, is home to many upscale waterfront restaurants, including the Bistrot Caraibes, where monster-size lobsters, smoked duck breast salad and braised red snapper with creamy saffron mussel sauce are bestsellers on the menu.